-Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
-Also treats heart failure, and may prolong life after a heart attack.
+Treats high blood pressure and heart failure.
+May lower the risk of death in patients who have had a heart attack.
 This medicine is an angiotensin receptor blocker (ARB).

 DiovanThere may be other brand names for this medicine.

 This medicine is not right for everyone.
 Do not use if you had an allergic reaction to valsartan, or if you are pregnant.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.Take this medicine at the same time each day.

 - Liquid: Shake the bottle well for at least 10 seconds before you measure the dose.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Drink plenty of fluids, especially if you exercise, sweat more than usual, or have diarrhea or are vomiting.